 By Luke Sumpter Reviewed by: Carles Doménech

-Although modern medicine lacks a cure for arthritis, several treatments help slow down the disease's progression.
-Early treatment such as lifestyle interventions are particularly effective, but where does cannabis fit into the prevention and treatment of the condition?
+Although evidence-based medicine lacks a definitive cure for arthritis, several treatments help to slow down the disease's progression.
+Early treatment such as lifestyle interventions are particularly effective, but often not enough.
+So, where does cannabis fit into the treatment of the condition?
 We're going to take a closer look at arthritis, the different types, and how cannabinoids such as THC and CBD may help.

 What Is Arthritis?

-Arthritis describes a range of conditions that involve the swelling and tenderness of one or more joints.
-Although primarily associated with the ageing process, even young people can experience the condition.
-Check out these key facts[1] about arthritis to learn more about the disease:
+In a wide sense, arthritis—or technically, arthropathies—depicts a range of inflammatory and non-inflammatory conditions that involve the function and tenderness of one or more joints.
+Although primarily associated with the ageing process, even young people can experience some of these conditions.
+Check out these key facts[1] about arthritis to learn more about these diseases:

 • It affects a lot of people: A staggering 54.4 million people in the United States have doctor-diagnosed arthritis, and it's estimated that over 40 million[2] people in Europe have osteoarthritis